 Gerry starts dressing up the windows of his model railway buildings by teaching you how to use a sharp No. 11 blade to slice away the plastic window trim and make the windows appear to be open.
 You’ll learn the proper technique for installing 4×4 and 2×4 strips of styrene as scale upper and lower window framing, respectively.

 After demonstrating the proper way to make your windows look propped open, Gerry shows you how to personalize and add life to the windows of your model railway buildings by utilizing commercial window-dressing kits.
-You can find a wide range of window detailing elements online or in hobby stores, including curtains, shades and venetian blinds.
-As an alternative, Gerry also shows you a simple and inexpensive way to use manila folder to dress up your windows.
-Take advantage of Gerry’s expert tips and tricks for making your windows look more realistic, and you’re more than ready to turn those individual kit parts into customized, lived in model railway buildings!
+You can find a wide range of window detailing elements online or in hobby stores, including curtains, shades, and venetian blinds.
+As an alternative, Gerry also shows you a simple and inexpensive way to use manila folders to dress up your windows.
+Take advantage of Gerry’s expert tips and tricks for making your windows look more realistic, and you’re more than ready to turn those individual kit parts into customized, lived-in model railway buildings!